nansencenter/NERSC-HYCOM-CICE/README.md

 # Compiling HYCOM-CICE

 Before you attempt this, make sure that the HYCOM-CICE support programs are compiled, that the MSCPROGS programs are compiled, and that you have the other prerequisites described above.
+The compilation is handled by the script compile_model.sh in NHCROOT/bin, and is described in [./doc/HYCOM-CICE-compilation.md](./doc/HYCOM-CICE-compilation.md)